yuriisuprun/intake-ai-assistant/ANONYMOUS_INTAKE_QUICK_START.md

 - Results update in real-time

 **Filter**
-- Filter by status: Submitted, Reviewed, Assigned, Archived
+- Filter by status: Submitted, Assigned, Archived
 - Combine with search for precise results

 **View Details**